Ransomware : Your Worst Information Technology Disaster

 - 90% of the user workstations were back into operation.

 "A huge amount of what was accomplished that first week is mostly a blur for me, but I will not forget the dedication each of your team put in to help get our business back.
 I've been working with Progent for the past ten years, maybe more, and every time Progent has shined and delivered.
 This situation was no exception but maybe more Herculean."

 A likely enterprise-killing catastrophe was dodged due to results-oriented experts, a wide spectrum of technical expertise, and tight collaboration.
 Although in hindsight the ransomware virus incident detailed here could have been shut down with advanced cyber security technology solutions and security best practices, user education, and appropriate incident response procedures for backup and applying software patches, the fact remains that government-sponsored hackers from China, North Korea and elsewhere are tireless and will continue.
 If you do get hit by a crypto-ransomware incursion, remember that Progent's roster of professionals has substantial experience in ransomware virus blocking, cleanup, and data restoration.

 "So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (and any others who were helping), thanks very much for letting me get rested after we made it over the first week.
 All of you did an incredible job, and if any of your guys is around the Chicago area, dinner is my treat!"

 Download the Crypto-Ransomware Recovery Case Study Datasheet

-To review or download a PDF version of this customer story, click:
+To review or download a PDF version of this customer case study, please click:

-Progent's Ransomware Virus Recovery Case Study Datasheet.
+Progent's Crypto-Ransomware Incident Recovery Case Study Datasheet.
 (PDF - 282 KB)